In the beginning

 Ruler of the sea – a crazy idea or?

-During “late night” conversations, we got the crazy idea of releasing an EP trilogy.
-A few weeks later we were in full swing and the first demo recordings were long gone, so far that both drums guitar, bass, and vocal were recorded.
-One week after we recorded most of the songs, Ray Alex decease in the suites of a stroke… and everything stops once again.
+During “late-night” conversations, we got the crazy idea of releasing an EP trilogy.
+A few weeks later we were in full swing and the first demo recordings were long gone.
+So far that the drums, guitar, bass, and most vocal were recorded with plans to complete the vocal two weeks later but before that Ray Alex decease in the suites of a stroke… and everything stops once again.

 Admin of Neptune